 Sometimes, other factors are taken into account, such as “somewhere they are,” based on geolocation tracking via GPS and IP address monitoring, and “something they do,” like the way that an end-user types, which can be identified through keystroke analysis.

-Multi-factor authentication is any authentication process that uses more than one form factor to verify the identity of end-users.
+Multi-factor authentication is any digital signature authentication process that uses more than one form factor to verify the identity of end-users.
 MFA provides an incredible boost to security: Microsoft states that “MFA can block over 99.9 percent of account compromise attacks.”

 Consider the inverse of this finding: systems that only require end-users to enter the password associated with their username are vulnerable to compromise.
 This is true because end-users cannot be relied upon to create strong passwords.
 They may use short and simple passwords, which can be easily cracked through brute force attacks, or they may use passwords that are related to their personal life and relatively easy to guess with social engineering tactics.